SA-Kasraie/download_manager-uni-project-/README.md

 Only made cause it was recommended to use github

-simple donwload manager using requests library in python got the code from geekforgeek, modified it, added a few features, read it, understood it (i'm a noob(scriptkidde i know that)
+simple donwload manager using requests library in python

 It can't download everything as it has problem with tokens cookies and stuff...it's as simple as it is